 The Teacher Training Program

 A12-week course for educators of youth who display frequent disruptive behavior, declining academic proficiency and truancy.
 Using our “Curriculum for Possibilities,” training sessions focus on classroom management and the teacher / student relationship as a partnership.
 This program is part of continuing education for NYC public school teachers and is supported by the United Federation of Teachers and as a graduate course at City College.
-Another great place to find bar review courses anywhere you need one.
+Another great place to find CPA prep anywhere you need one.

 Customized Staff Development